dmiau/Personalized-Compass/Compass[transparent]/README.txt

 maintain a type counter dictionary toggleWatchMask can be enhanced.

-- integrate data selector with the location table

-- compass needs an update after it is moved (inprecise)
 - author drop-pin should be enabled

-- add home red box
-- study snapshot detail -> crash
 - implemtn task type counter
 - work on the study experience
 - ortho+wedge do not work
+- loading studies is too slow

+- compass needs an update after it is moved (inprecise)
 - study counter is incorrect when jump to a study
 - somehow the compass thinks its center is located at the center of the screen
-- when the study mode is off, landmark lock should be disabled
-- loading studies is too slow
-- centralize .kml and .snapshot saving